JoeQuigley1/Rock_Paper_Scissors_Liz_Spock_P2/README.md

 + The message informs the user if they have reached 10 points and won the game.
 + The message is a modal pop up which contains a button to play again.
 + The play again button also resets the score.
-+ If the user closes the message the modal disapears and the score does not reset.
++ If the user closes the message the modal disapears but the score does not reset.
 \
 &nbsp;